Multiple frequency-shift keying: 2-tone MFSK

 It is possible to combine two MFSK systems to increase the throughput of the link.
 Perhaps the most widely used 2-tone MFSK system is dual-tone multi-frequency (DTMF), better known by its AT&T trademark of "Touch Tone".
 Another is the Multi-frequency (MF) scheme used during the 20th century for in-band signalling on trunks between telephone exchanges.
 Both are examples of in-band signaling schemes, i.e., they share the user's communication channel.

 Symbols in the DTMF and MF alphabets are sent as tone pairs; DTMF selects one tone from a "high" group and one from a "low" group, while MF selects its two tones from a common set.
 DTMF and MF use different tone frequencies largely to keep end users from interfering with inter-office signaling.
 In the 1970s, MF began to be replaced by digital out-of-band signaling, a conversion motivated in part by the widespread fraudulent use of MF signals by end users known as phone phreaks.

 These signals are distinctive when received aurally as a rapid succession of tone pairs with almost musical quality.

 The simultaneous transmission of two tones directly at RF loses the constant-envelope property of the single tone system.
 Two simultaneous RF tones is in fact the classic "stress test" of an RF power amplifier for measuring linearity and intermodulation distortion.
 However, two audio tones can be sent simultaneously on a conventional, constant-envelope FM RF carrier, but the noncoherent detection of the FM signal at the receiver would destroy any signal-to-noise ratio advantage the multitone scheme might have.

 MFSK in HF communications

 Skywave propagation on the high frequency bands introduces random distortions that generally vary with both time and frequency.
-Understanding these impairments helps one understand why MFSK is such an effective and popular technique on HF.